symfony/symfony-docs/translation.rst

 ``fallback`` locale if necessary.
 You can also manually specify the locale to use for translation::

-    $translator->trans(
-        'Symfony is great',
+    $translator->trans('Symfony is great', locale: 'fr_FR');
-        [],
-        'messages',
-        'fr_FR'
-    );

 Extracting Translation Contents and Updating Catalogs Automatically
 -------------------------------------------------------------------

-The most time-consuming tasks when translating an application is to extract all the template contents to be translated and to keep all the translation files in sync.
+The most time-consuming task when translating an application is to extract all the template contents to be translated and to keep all the translation files in sync.
 Symfony includes a command called ``translation:extract`` that helps you with these tasks: